 First ICE-COLD PCR™ order generated from distribution partnership with Sowa Trading Company

-NEW HAVEN, CT, (February 06th, 2018) - Specialty cancer diagnostics company Precipio, Inc. (NASDAQ: PRPO), announces its entry into the Japanese market with a first order of its ICE-COLD PCR™ (ICP) kit, Precipio’s mutation enrichment technology for liquid biopsies.
+NEW HAVEN, CT, (February 06th, 2018) - Specialty cancer diagnostics company Precipio, Inc. (NASDAQ: PRPO), announces its entry into the Japanese market with a first order of its ICE-COLD PCR™ (ICP) reagent, Precipio’s mutation enrichment technology for liquid biopsies.

 ICP leads to better cancer outcomes due to the ability to frequently and cost effectively test and monitor patients for genetic mutations which indicate various treatment responses, using a simple blood draw instead of an invasive tissue sample.